Is the Samsung Galaxy Watch 3 better than the Fitbit Versa 2?

 Fitbit is a leader in the smartwatch and fitness tracker market, and for good reason.
 Devices like the Versa 2 are versatile, can track just about anything, and connect you to a massive and growing community of users, including friends and like-minded individuals, who can help motivate you.
-The Versa 2 remains one of the best smartwatches you can buy.
+The Versa 2 is an older model but can be yours for a good deal.

 Pros